WilliamJohnsonJr/pantry-buddy/README.md

 # PantryBuddy

 ## The only grocery list you'll ever need.
-Built with NgRx and Angular 6+.
+Built with NgRx and Angular 8+.

 ![Pantry Buddy screen shot](./PantryBuddy.png)

+## Getting Started

+* `git clone` this repo.
+* `npm install`
+* In one terminal window: `npm start`.
+* In another terminal window: `npm run json-server`.
+* Go to `localhost:4200` and have fun!

+## How To Make Your Own

-To start an NgRx project from scratch, you can use these commands (at least for Angular 6, Angular CLI 6, RxJs 6, and Angular Material 6):
+To start an NgRx project from scratch, you can use these commands (at least for Angular 8, Angular CLI 8, RxJs 6, and Angular Material 8):

 * `npm install -g @angular/cli`  (you have to have it installed globally to run the CLI commands, but it uses the @angular/cli version specified in a project’s package.json by default — that is, if you’re using @angular/cli@6+ and your project uses @angular/cli@1.7.2, you’ll be fine because it will use version 1.7.2 when working in the project)